GSA/digitalgov.gov/content/posts/2014-02-26-department-of-education-goes-responsive-again-with-fsas-new-financial-aid-toolkit.md

 url: /2014/02/26/department-of-education-goes-responsive-again-with-fsas-new-financial-aid-toolkit/
 date: 2014-02-26 11:15:53 -0400
 title: 'Department of Education goes responsive (again) with FSA&#8217;s new Financial Aid Toolkit'
-summary: 'Money for college?&nbsp; It&#8217;s never too early &#8212; or too late, for that matter &#8212; to start schooling oneself in the possibilities of federal financial aid.
-Following in the footsteps of their StudentAid.gov website, the digital team at&nbsp; Ed.gov&#8217;s Federal Student Aid (FSA) closed out 2013 with the launch of FinancialAidToolkit.ed.gov, a &#8220;sister&#8221; site featuring'
+summary: 'Money for college?
+It&#8217;s never too early &#8212; or too late, for that matter &#8212; to start schooling oneself in the possibilities of federal financial aid.
+Following in the footsteps of their StudentAid.gov website, the digital team at  Ed.gov&#8217;s Federal Student Aid (FSA) closed out 2013 with the launch of FinancialAidToolkit.ed.gov, a &#8220;sister&#8221; site featuring'
 categories:
   - Mobile
 tag: